 Key crossroads for Net safety: ISTTF report released

 Online safety has reached a major crossroads, here in the US.
-The Internet Safety Technical Task Force’s report is being released tonight, and to me (a Task Force member), it represents a stark choice all stakeholders have going forward: continue down the road of fear-based online-safety education or together match all messaging to what the research says – be fear-based or fact-based.
+The Internet Safety Technical Task Force’s report is being released tonight, and to me (a Task Force member), it represents a stark choice all stakeholders have going forward: continue down the road of fear-based online-safety messaging or together match the messaging to what the research says – to be fear-based or fact-based.

-Having observed and participated in this field for more than 11 years, I think it’s understandable how we got here.
+Having observed and participated in this field for more than 11 years, I understand how we got here.
 The US’s public discussion, fueled by mostly negative media coverage, has been dominated by law enforcement.
 Starting in the mid-’90s, police departments representing the only really accessible, on-location expertise in online safety, filled an information vacuum.
 They and members of the growing number of state Internet Crimes Against Children Task Forces were the people who spoke to schoolkids and parents about how to stay safe online, and their talks, naturally, were largely informed by criminal cases.
-When online-safety education is carried out by experts in crime – those who see the worst uses of the Internet on a daily basis – fear is often the audience’s take-away.
+When online risk is presented by experts in crime – those who see the worst uses of the Internet on a daily basis – fear is often the audience’s take-away.
 That’s not to say there aren’t amazing youth-division officers who really understand children and technology giving online-safety talks – there are, we have one, Det.
-Frank Dannahey in Connecticut, on our Advisory Board – but their voices have so far been drowned out by the predator panic the American public has been saddled with.
+Frank Dannahey in Connecticut, on our Advisory Board – but their voices have so far been swamped by the predator panic the American public has been saddled with.

 Meanwhile, over the past decade, a broad spectrum of research has been published about both online youth risk and young people’s general everyday use of all kinds of Internet technologies, fixed and mobile.
 And now it’s all reviewed and summarized in this report (downloadable here), one of three major accomplishments of the Task Force, the other two being the national-level discussion it represented, involving key stakeholders, and that it acknowledges the international nature of the Internet, essential to any policy discussion about it.